We no dey forgive: Zubby Michael says after face-off with Chizzy Alichi

 Zubby Michael gives update

-In a post sighted by Legit.ng on Instagram, hours after the exchange, Zubby Michael noted to anyone concerned that he does not forgive errors.
+In a post sighted by Legit.ng on Instagram, hours after the exchange, Zubby Michael told everyone concerned that he does not forgive errors.

 See post below: